PrabhuUdurg/syntax-tree-maklai/README.md

-# syntax-tree-maklai
-Technical exercise for python Internship
+# Natural Language Processing tool

 # To use an application